vloth/intuition/README.md

 # Intuition

-This is a CLI script to pull data from various sources and upsert them into a local database.
-Built with Clojurescript, runs on Nodejs and saves data to a Duckdb instance.
+A CLI script to retrieve data from various sources and upsert themit into a local database.
 Supported sources:
 * [X] Jenkins builds
 * [X] Jira issues
 * [X] Git commits